-EDUC 335 Professionalism, Collaboration & Classroom Leadership 5 credits, REEL Quarter(s): F
+EDUC 335 Professionalism, Collaboration & Classroom Leadership

-Develops skills needed to effectively collaborate with others including school personnel, community agencies, and families to support students who are culturally and ability diverse, and multilingual/ English learners.
+Develops skills needed to effectively collaborate with others including school personnel, community agencies, and families to support students who are culturally and ability diverse, and Multilingual learners.
 Covers the importance of professional development in growing and improving knowledge and skills.
 Consider the meaning of being a member of a community of professionals, working with others to improve schools, communities, and the teaching profession.
-Explore how working collectively with diverse students, families, and other stakeholders to solve persistent problems of practice in education can lead to sustainable change in education.
+Explore how working collectively with diverse students. families, and other stakeholders to solve persistent problems of practice in education can lead to sustainable change in education.
 Supervision of assistants and paraprofessionals will be addressed.
 Reviews and explores classroom organization, management styles and philosophies.
 Assists in the development of a repertoire of skills to support success for every member of the classroom.

-EDUC 340 Concepts of Motor Skills 1 credit , REEL Quarter(s): Sp
+EDUC 340 Concepts of Motor Skills 1 credit | REEL

 Provides an overview of the pedagogical competencies which deliver developmentally appropriate physical activities to children in grades Pre-K through 8th grade.
 Explores the principles of exercise science and the impact on health, self-confidence and self-worth.
 Provides a context to teach and assess K-8 students in physical education and health, based on state standards.
-Includes framework-based teaching strategies effective in helping K-8 students develop a variety of motor skills and abilities, recognize the importance of a healthy lifestyle, gain knowledge of human movement, understand growth and development, and learn the rules and strategies of games and sports.
+Includes frameworkbased teaching strategies effective in helping K-8 students develop a variety of motor skills and abilities, recognize the importance of a healthy lifestyle, gain knowledge of human movement, understand growth and development, and learn the rules and strategies of games and sports.
 Explores instructional approaches for the integration of physical education and health with other content areas.

-EDUC 345 Curriculum Development and Design 5 credits , REEL Quarter(s): F
+EDUC 345 Curriculum Development & Design

+5 credits | REEL Quarter(s): F

 Examines pedagogical approaches for teaching in educational settings.
-Emphasis will be given to the study of curriculum theory, design, practice, evaluation, and approaches to learning, as well as differentiation for students who are culturally, linguistically, and ability diverse.
+Emphasis will be given to the study of curriculum theory, design, practice, evaluation, and approaches to learning.
 Additional focus will be given to designing curricular experiences that are culturally responsive, equitable and that collaboratively engage students, families, and the community.
 Students will explore Washington State Common Core Standards and Washington State Early Learning & Developmental Guidelines.
+Prerequisites: None